 Within your radio and network system, certain ranges of numbers have been set aside for specific purposes.
-The calling groups listed represent numbers that may be called by simply entering a preset call number and pushing the PTT key.
+The calling groups listed first all represent numbers that may be called by simply entering the number and following it with the Enter ( $\leftrightarrow$ ) key or the Hash ( $\ddagger$ ) key.
+Following are some special codes which may be used to modify some calls.